-HIV and AIDS are usually used interchangeably to mean the same thing but in the real sense the two words mean something totally different.
+HIV and AIDS are usually used interchangeably to mean the same thing but in the real sense, the two words mean something totally different.
 The two words are used to differentiate the different stage of the disease.
 HIV is a disease that attacks and weakens the entire immune system of a human being.
-The virus has a number of infectious agent.
-They include parasites, yeast infections and bacteria.
+The virus has a number of the infectious agents.
+They include parasites, yeast infections, and bacteria.

 HIV is an acquired virus as opposed to other illnesses which are hereditary or genetic.
 It is normally transmitted from a person who is infected to a healthy person through unprotected sex, blood, sharing needles, breast milk or rectal fluids.

 AIDS is usually diagnosed based on one or more opportunistic infections or on a CD4 cell count.
 The first stage is the acute stage of HIV the second stage is the clinical latency stage.
 A healthy person has a CD4 cell count of about five hundred to one thousand six hundred cells per cubic millimeter of blood.
 People with HIV are considered to have developed AIDS when their CD4 cell count drops to a low of two hundred cells.